aws-samples/vpn-gateway-strongswan/README.md

 # VPN Gateway Stack Using strongSwan

-An AWS CloudFormation template to deploy the open source [strongSwan VPN](https://www.strongswan.org/) solution to act as a VPN gateway in support of site-to-site VPN connections.
+An [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template that can be used to automate deployment of the open source [strongSwan VPN solution](https://www.strongswan.org/) as a VPN gateway in support of several different site-to-site VPN topologies.
+The open source [Quagga](https://en.wikipedia.org/wiki/Quagga_(software) ) software suite complements the role of strongSwan by providing [Border Gateway Protocol (BGP)](https://searchnetworking.techtarget.com/definition/BGP-Border-Gateway-Protocol) support to automatically propagate routing information across site-to-site VPN connections.

-The open source [Quagga](https://en.wikipedia.org/wiki/Quagga_(software) ) software suite is used to provide [Border Gateway Protocol (BGP)](https://searchnetworking.techtarget.com/definition/BGP-Border-Gateway-Protocol) support to automatically propagate routing information across a site-to-site VPN connection.
+Even if you don’t have a need to demonstrate integration with AWS site-to-site VPN capabilities, you might find value in reviewing the Infrastructure as Code (IaC) techniques demonstrated by the example AWS CloudFormation template including its built-in integrations with other AWS services to support logging, resource monitoring, and secure remote terminal access.

 * [Use Cases](#use-cases)
 * [CloudFormation Features Demonstrated](#cloudformation-features-demonstrated)